Issue Date: January 18, 2019

 This chapter applies to the following who provide behavioral health services using teletherapy in Maryland:

 C. Certified professional counselor-alcohol and drug (CPC-AD);

-D. Certified professional counselor-marriage and family therapist
+D. Certified professional counselor-marriage and family therapist (CPC-MFT);

 E. Certified supervised counselor-alcohol and drug (CSC-AD);

 F. Licensed clinical alcohol and drug counselor (LCADC);

 G. Licensed clinical marriage and family therapist (LCMFT);